Margal10/Margal10.github.io/index.md

   - Elaboration and multi-scale characterization of materials (Thin film deposition, AFM, SEM, Clean room & Chemistry Room training);
   - Nano-optics and photonics (LASER training, Nano-optics, Spectroscopy);
   - Scientific information and communication (Methods for scientific and technical communication, Methods for oral presentations in English);
-  - Entrepreneurial culture (Social dialogue and Project management);
+  - Entrepreneurial culture (Social dialogue, Professional self-assessment, Job market knowledge and Career planning and Project management);
   - Ethics and scientific integrity (General introduction, Seminars and MOOC);
   - Interdisciplinary methods and tools (LaTeX advanced use and graphics library).